Supporting your teaching

 Projects can support innovative teaching in a range of contexts and modalities, including face-to-face, blended and online teaching.
 Only projects related to undergraduate and postgraduate courses are eligible.

-- Conversion of courses for flexible/distance delivery,
+- Conversion of courses for flexible, blended or online delivery

-- Transforming in-class or clinical teaching through the use of particular technologies
+- Transforming in-class or clinical teaching

 - Creating media rich resources to supplement face-to-face-teaching.